-The League will issue awards to the top 1/3 (rounded up) placed teams of each division.
+The League will issue awards to the top 1/3 (rounded up) placed teams of each division, regardless of team class.
 The teams may choose between suitable trophies or functional awards, such as a chess clock, board, or related items.